mdj4/avhrr-fire/README.md

 Project programming languages: Python, R, and FORTRAN

-Input data used in this project are available from the weblink in the manuscript.
+The processed active fire 'hotspot' data generated and analysed by this code are available to reviewers from the weblink in the manuscript.
 Upon publication, a link to the dataset and DOI will be made available here.

 ## Data requirements
 All raw data used in this study are publicly available.